matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

 <div class="tweet" tweetID="882946773332803584">task assemblies that have dependencies on other assemblies is really messy in MSBuild 15.
 Working around it could be its own blog post</div>

 Meanwhile we're at MSBuild 16, and some of the [problems that Nate described](https://natemcmaster.com/blog/2017/11/11/msbuild-task-with-dependencies/) in his blog have already been addressed.
-I am by no means an expert in properly resolving dependencies, but [Andrew Arnott](https://twitter.com/aarnott) came up with the `ContextAwareTask` – originally [used in Nerdbank.GitVersion](https://github.com/dotnet/Nerdbank.GitVersioning/blob/3e4e1f8249ba70fd576b524ce12398ee398884fc/src/Nerdbank.GitVersioning.Tasks/ContextAwareTask.cs) – and it's working out great for many folks:
+I am by no means an expert in properly resolving dependencies, but [Andrew Arnott](https://twitter.com/aarnott) came up with the `ContextAwareTask` – originally [used in Nerdbank.GitVersion](https://github.com/dotnet/Nerdbank.GitVersioning/blob/3e4e1f8249ba70fd576b524ce12398ee398884fc/src/Nerdbank.GitVersioning.Tasks/ContextAwareTask.cs) – which is working out great for many folks:

 {% highlight batch linenos %}
 using System;